mosra/magnum-website/content/blog/backstage/reducing-cpp-compilation-time-in-magnum-code-optimizations.rst

 dependencies, but for source files it's better to combine more of them into one, as the compiler then needs to preprocess the included headers only once instead of more times.
-Be aware that this is double-edged sword and it will hurt iteration times --- recompiling whole huge file after small change would take much longer than rebuilding only small one.
-Also the compile time reduction is not as significant as when optimizing widely-used header file.
+Be aware that this is double-edged sword and it will hurt iteration times --- recompiling the whole huge file after a small change would take much longer than rebuilding only a small one.
+Also the compile time reduction is not as significant as when optimizing a widely-used header file.
 Magnum uses this approach for template instantiation files, the merging resulted in 5 seconds shorter build time.

 `Reducing amount of generated code`_
 ====================================

-C++11's extern template keyword tells the compiler that the code is already compiled in some library and thus the compiler can skip the compilation and optimizing of given code fragment and leave it for the linker.
+C++11 :cpp:`extern template` keyword tells the compiler that the code is already compiled in some library and thus the compiler can skip the compilation and optimizing of given code fragment and leave it for the linker.

 Reducing amount of exported symbols helps the linker (and also dynamic linker at runtime), as it doesn't have to process huge symbol table containing stuff